aws-samples/amazon-redshift-tiered-storage/README.md

 	* Query historical data residing on S3.
 	* Plan for the future.

-## Account Login and Redshift Cluster Spin-up
+## Account Login and Redshift Cluster Spin-u
+* Get a temporary account (slip of paper).
-* Log into AWS using the provided placeholder credentials, then switch the us-west-2.
+* Log into AWS using the provided placeholder credentials, then switch to **us-west-2** region.
+* We are here to help, please don’t hesitate to ask for assistance!
 * Create an IAM role to query S3 data, giving the role read-only access to all Amazon S3 buckets.
+Make sure to choose **AmazonS3ReadOnlyAccess and AWSGlueConsoleFullAccess**

 ```python